-- (a) Circulate an initiative, referendum, recall, or nomination petition or any other petition. - (b) Solicit a vote or speak to a voter on the subject of marking his or her ballot. - (c) Place a sign relating to voters' qualifications or speak to a voter on the subject of his or her qualifications.
-(Except as part of the formal challenge procedure). - (d) Do any electioneering. - (e) Photograph, video tape, or otherwise record a voter entering or exiting a polling place.

-"100 feet of a polling place or an elections official's office" means a distance 100 feet from the room or rooms in which voters are signing the roster and casting ballots.
+- (a) Circulate an initiative, referendum, recall, or nomination petition or any other petition. - (b) Solicit a vote or speak to a voter on the subject of marking the voter's ballot. - (c) Place a sign relating to voters' qualifications or speak to a voter on the subject of voter's qualifications.
+(Except as part of the formal challenge procedure). - (d) Do any electioneering. - (1) The entrance to a building that contains a polling place as defined by Section 338.5, an elections official's office, or a satellite location - (2) An outdoor site, including a curbside voting area, at which a voter may cast or drop off a ballot. - (e) Photograph, video record, or otherwise record a voter entering or exiting a polling place. - (f) Obstruct ingress, egress, or parking. - "100 feet of a polling place or an elections official's office" means a distance 100 feet from the room or rooms in which voters are signing the roster and casting ballots.